rainbunny/pg-extensions/pg-extensions-Observable.md

-# pg-extensions (Observable)
+# pg-extensions (Promise)

-Use pg-extensions with Observable style
+Use pg-extensions with Observable

 ## How to use